openvinotoolkit/openvino/docs/articles_en/openvino-workflow/model-preparation/convert-model-pytorch.rst

 .. note::

-   This is experimental feature.
-Please use only if you know that you need it.
-PyTorch version 2.2 is recommended to be used.
+   This is an experimental feature.
+Use it only if you know that you need to.
+PyTorch version 2.2 is recommended.
 Dynamic shapes are not supported yet.

 Exporting a PyTorch Model to ONNX Format
 ########################################